ChiriVulpes/soulus/README.md

 ## Bone Drops [🡅](#table-of-contents)

 By default, most mobs drop bones matching the bone type their essence comes from.
-This is configurable in the [Essences Config](./docs/CONFIG.md#configessences-)
+This is configurable in [`essences/essences.json`](./docs/CONFIG.md#essencesessencesjson-).
+This config will work with mods, but at the moment Soulus doesn't support any out of the box.